 Take infinite turns at Timberline Lodge

 Timberline Lodge runs the longest ski and snowboard season in North America.
 The resort runs lifts daily through Labor Day and for weekend fall skiing in September and October when the conditions permit.
 During spring, operations transition off the lower mountain and up to Magic Mile and Palmer chairlifts.
 Palmer Chairlift tops out at 8,540 feet on Mt.
-Hood, far above treeline.
+Hood, far above the treeline.
 Usually, by Memorial Day, only those two lifts remain open to access the slopes.

 Starting June 1, skiers and snowboarders can normally get access to two chairlifts every day.
 Snow conditions and weather dictate which chairs operate.
 On most days, skiers can lap the Magic Mile and Palmer Chairlifts.
 Terrain park features are usually installed on Magic Mile.
 As summer progresses, the Palmer Snowfield offers the place the ski and ride with a thin ribbon of snow descending to the parking lots.